en

 Who is it aimed at?

-The allowance can be claimed by the same parties who are entitled to the Daily Allowance (IG) namely:
+The Allowance can be claimed by persons who are already entitled to the Daily Allowance (IG), namely:

-• by insured persons who can claim at least one year of contribution that is 2 weekly contributions during the entire working life (Article 3, Law No. 419 of 6 August 1975).
-From 1 January 1999, the contribution required for compulsory tuberculosis insurance has been abolished; therefore the contribution requirement is considered satisfied if there are contributions payments in respect of the insurance against Invalidity, Old Age and Survivors (IVS);
+• insured persons who can claim at least one year of contribution or 52 weekly contributions during their entire working life (Article 3, Law 419/1975).
+On 1 January 1999, the contribution required for compulsory tuberculosis insurance was abolished; the contribution requirement is considered satisfied if there are contributions payments in respect of the Insurance against Invalidity, Old Age and Survivors (IVS);

-• by some categories of pensioners and holders of annuities;
+• some categories of pensioners and holders of allowances;

-• by dependents of the insured even if they are not insured by INPS.
+• dependents of the insured even if they are not insured by INPS.

 How does it work?